Quetzaly88/Surf_spots_tenerife_PP4/README.md

 # 1. Features

 * User Registration & Authentication:
-   - The user can register, log-in and log-out securely. - Role-based permissions are implemented, alowing only authorized user to create. edit, delete posts and comments.
+   - The user can register, log-in and log-out securely.
+   - Role-based permissions are implemented, alowing only authorized user to create. edit, delete posts and comments.
       - Admins can delete any content.
+      - Admins can delete any content

 ![registration](./static/images/registration.png)

 * Logged in users are granted access to see the surf spots with their descriptions, comments, locations, date of post and name from who the post was created.
 There will be displayed max 5 posts per page.
-The homee page includes a category filtering and pagination.
+The home page includes a category filtering and pagination.
 ![home](./static/images/home-page.png)

 * Posts and Comments:
-   - Logged-in users can create a new surf spot post, including a title, location, description, category and best seasons.
+   - Logged-in users can create a new surf spot post, including the title, location, description, category and best seasons.
 ![createsurfspot](./static/images/create-surfspot.png)

 - Logged-in users can post comments on surf spots.